silverbios/cs-mikrotik-bouncer-alt/README.md

   those are created during configuration , for example `3,4` (input,forward)

 - `MIKROTIK_ADDRESS_LIST` - default value: `crowdsec`, optional,
-  prefix for target address-list in mikrotik device, no special chars, no spaces etc, generated name will be with a timestamp suffix, if you set it to `crowdsec` then access-list will be named as `crowdsec_2025-05-19_15-01-09` or something like it (UTC),
+  prefix for target address-list in MikroTik device, no special chars, no spaces etc, generated name will be with a timestamp suffix, if you set it to `crowdsec` then access-list will be named as `crowdsec_2025-05-19_15-01-09` or something like it (UTC),

 - `MIKROTIK_TIMEOUT` - default value: `10s`, optional,
-  set timeout when trying to connect to the mikrotik, recommended to keep it under `60s`
+  set timeout when trying to connect to the MikroTik, recommended to keep it under `60s`

 - `DEFAULT_TTL` - default value: `1h`, optional,